 The only allergen used in this recipe for savoury vegan scones is wheat.
 It is dairy free by ingredients and suitable for vegetarians and vegans.
 Please always remember to check packaging labels to ensure ingredients are suitable for your own individual needs.

-For a gluten- and wheat-free version, try using gluten-free plain flour, make sure your baking powder is gluten free, and add 1 tsp xanthan gum.
+For a gluten- and wheat-free version, try using gluten-free plain flour, make sure your baking powder is gluten free, and add 1 teaspoon xanthan gum.
 I haven't tried this out yet as we are no longer gluten free, so if you give it a go, let me know how you get on!

 Savoury Vegan Scones with Rosemary Flowers